Deutsch: Zusammensetzung / Español: Composición / Português: Composição / Français: Composition / Italiano: Composizione

 - Regular Monitoring: Routine checks can help track changes and make necessary adjustments to fitness and nutrition plans.

-- Comprehensive Approach: Combining data on body composition with other health indicators such as cardiovascular fitness, strength levels, and metabolic health for a holistic health assessment.
+- Comprehensive Approach: Combining data on body composition with other health indicators such as cardiovascular fitness, strength levels, and metabolic health for a holistic health Assessment.

 - Individualized Programs: Using body composition data to tailor fitness and nutrition programs to individual needs for more effective outcomes.